voltsn/knowledgebase/rust/overview.md

 # Build system and package managers

 - Cargo is rust's build system and package manager.
-- A cargo project is create with `create new <project_name>`.
+- A cargo project is created with `create new <project_name>`.
 - `cargo new` creates a src folder and a `Cargo.toml` for configurating cargo.
   If a cargo project is not created in a version control repo.
 It will create one.
 - Packages are refferd to as _creates_.
-- `cargo build` buils our project.
-By default is debug build. passing it the `--release` flag `cargo` creates a release build.
+- `cargo build` builds a project.
+The default build is debug. passing it the `--release` flag, `cargo` creates a release build.
 - `Cargo.lock` keeps track of the versions of the dependencies.
 - `cargo run` compiles and runs a project.
 - `cargo check` check the code to see if it compiles but it does not create a